Android 9 Pie download

 Here are some free and fast download links for the Galaxy Note 8 firmware files.
 There hasn’t been any huge OTA release for the Note 8 yet, which comes with Android 7.1.1 out of the box and should receive Oreo as its first big update.
 Check this page for more Note 8 Android 8.0 news.

-Using the firmware, which is a stock Samsung ROM basically, containing the OS and everything software, you can easily reset your Galaxy Note 8 to factory reset condition.
+Using the firmware, which is a stock Samsung ROM basically, containing the OS and everything software, you can easily reset your Galaxy Note 8 to the factory reset condition.
 This is useful because if you get a soft-brick Note 8 because of any bad installation of apps or software, you can easily install the firmware for your model no. to get it back to stock in working condition.

 Samsung Galaxy Note 8 Firmware